compose-x/ecs_composex/docs/syntax/compose_x/common.rst

 Allows you to Lookup existing resources (tagged) that you would like to use with the new services you are deploying.
 Everything with regards to the access and other properties, depending on the type of resources, will remain the same.

-This is accomplished by using AWS Resources Group Tags API which means, at this point in time, you can only find resources that are tagged.
+This is accomplished by using **AWS Resources Group Tags API** which means, you can only find resources that are tagged.

 .. code-block:: yaml
     :caption: Generic format for Lookup